martinlanton/test-driven-development/README.md

   * load a series of animations over specified frame range and interval with an already existing animation : should error when not in force mode
   * load a series of animations over specified frame range and interval with an already existing animation : should erase the current animation stretch/squash loaded animations to fill frame range when in force mode

+## What are fakes?
 Fakes : difference between mocks and stubs

+### What are stubs?

+### What are mocks?

+## Don't mock what you don't own
+Why?
-Don't mock what you don't own => create adapters around your dependencies : that's what hexagonal architecture is for
+Don't mock what you don't own => create adapters around your dependencies : that's what hexagonal architecture is for.